emericg/QmlMobileScanner/README.md

 - Qt Positioning

 For macOS and iOS builds, you'll need Xcode (15+) installed.
-For Windows builds, you'll need MSVC 2019 (or 2022) installed.
+For Windows builds, you'll need MSVC 2019 (up to Qt 6.7) or MSVC 2022 (for Qt 6.8+) installed.
 Bluetooth won't work with MinGW.
 For Android builds, you'll need the appropriates JDK (17) SDK (23+) and NDK (26b+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.

 #### Building QmlMobileScanner